 HOW DOES CBG WORK?

 CBG interacts with both the CB1 and CB2 receptors, acting as a possible inhibitor to the psychoactive effects of THC.
 CBG is also thought to boost anandamide, an endocannabinoid that naturally increases dopamine levels and responsible for regulating various health functions such as mood, sleep, and appetite.
-GABA uptake in the brain may be obstructed by CBG, making this cannabinoid a possible anti-anxiety agent and muscle relaxant.
-CBG may also block serotonin receptors, showing potential antidepressant traits.

 *these uses and statements have not been evaluate by the Food and Drug Administration